It’s fun to build a website!

 - Made a careful choice who gets to build your website

-Still, a bit confused about what your website needs to truly engage your visitors?
-Clarity will get you on the right track from the beginning, so sign up for your freebie below where I explain it all:
+Still a bit confused about what your website needs to truly engage your visitors?
+Clarity will get you on the right track from the beginning.
+You can sign up for my Website Planner freebie where I explain it all:

 Mistake 1: Not breaking it down to manageable pieces

-To build a website is a large project.
-Besides learning a lot of completely new techy stuff, you also have to learn how to write a copy that makes your visitors hang on the edge of their seats (ideally 😉 ).
+Building a website is a large project.
+Besides learning a lot of completely new techy stuff, you also have to learn how to write a copy that makes your visitors hang on the edge of their seats (ideally!).

-For most of us, all of this is a brand-new area.
-Nobody teaches you the technical part in school, and the way we learned to write was the “proper way”, and not for the web.
+For many of you, all of this is a brand-new area.
+Nobody teaches you the technical part in school, and the way we learned to write content was the “proper way” (with that I mean language that is used in the corporate world).
 Writing for the web is much more personal and informal.

 Mistake 2: Trying to build your website all on your own

 Ask an expert when you’re stuck!
-And do it before spending 5 hours (or days!) trying to figure something out (only to find out you don’t really like the result…).
-An expert might be able to show you or do it for you in 5 minutes.
-No kidding.
+And do it before spending 5 hours (or days!) trying to figure something out, only to find out you don’t really like the result (Even I’ve been there…).
+An expert might be able to show you, or do it for you, in 10 minutes, so it doesn’t always need to be expensive.
+A good place to start to ask questions is my Facebook group Web Design for Coaches.
+It’s the place for some free advice if your problem is not complex 🙂

 You might be familiar with this: